 Uncomfortable questions start to bubble to the surface, like how this new power could drastically change "normal" childhoods.
 Will it drive competitive parents to strip their child of fun activities in favor of "more effective" ones?
 Will children be bombarded with information at all hours of the day in an effort to create a modern-day Einstein?

-Sandra Sobańska, Oya Lab’s Growth Manager, kindly explained to VOICE,
+Sandra Sobańska, Growth Manager at Wunder, kindly explained to VOICE:

 “A good analogy to what we are trying to do is the fitness industry.
 For fitness, because now everyone can have access to their activity and health data, they can make better decisions about their diet, sleep etc., leading to a better lifestyle.
 In the same way, our system gives parents the right information, at the right time, personalised to their child's unique needs, so that they can have more high-quality interactions.”

 She also explained that they carefully designed the UI to be supportive (not addictive) by avoiding fear-based messaging (like comparing your kid to others their age).
 Instead, they use positive psychology as a bright and encouraging way for parents to decide on the best way to interact and stimulate their budding children.